Dinesh-Kumar143/Data-Science-/Project 2/README.md

 # Introduction

 This project involves the cleaning and analysis of a student dataset using Python.
 The dataset includes information about students' demographics, academic performance, and other relevant factors.
+This project Cleans the data by removing unnecessary columns and generates the visualize representation of data.

 # Table of Contents
 - [Requirements]